iamarcel/samyn.co/content/post/the-ultimate-morning.md

 <iframe src="https://anchor.fm/marcel-samyn/embed/episodes/The-Ultimate-Morning-Routine-How-To-Win-Every-Day-e1th7r" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 I see the morning as being **the foundation of my day**.
-If I mess it up, I feel tired, I'm distracted every get pissed too easily.
+If I mess it up, I feel tired, I'm distracted and get pissed too easily.
 It's not fun.
 So, feel miserable about waking up?
 Need six hours to get out of your drowsiness?
 Tired and get nothing done during the day?
 Let me show you how I fixed it.